dhigginbotham/baseless/less/styleguide.md

 | `styleguide:screenshots` | Runs task to take screenshots of the components in various screen widths

 ## Folder Structure
-while `bs` is tiny it can have some confusing parts, here's how it's all layed out in markdown.
+while `bs` is tiny it *may* have some confusing parts.
+Here's how it's all layed out:

 ```js
 |- less/